Earl A. Fitzpatrick: Further public service

 From 1965 until 1973, as the Byrd Organization disintegrated, Fitzpatrick represented the Salem District on the Virginia Highway Department Board, replacing S. Sutton Flythe of Martinsville.

 Death and legacy

 Fitzpatrick died and was buried in Roanoke in 1984.
-He was survived by his wife, sister and both brothers.
 His son (or nephew) Bev Fitzpatrick served multiple terms on the Roanoke City Council and three terms as vice mayor, as well as on the New Century Council and has led the Virginia Museum of Transportation since 2006.